-• 2HopDominators: It stores all dominators v that are two hops apart from u.
+• 2HopDominators: it stores all dominators v that are 2 hops apart from u.

-From Lemma 2, for each node u, there are at most $\ell_k$ number of dominators v that are k hops apart from u.
-The size of each list is bounded by $\ell_1$ and $\ell_2$ , respectively.
-Then, we are in the position to discuss the distributed algorithm for finding connectors, which are built on the framework of Baker et al. [21], [22] and Alzoubi et al. [28], [6].
+From Lemma 2, for each node u, there are at most l_k number of dominators v that are k hops apart from u.
+The size of each list is bounded by l_1 and l_2 respectively.
+Then we are in the position to discuss the distributed algorithm for finding connectors, which are built on the framework of Baker [22], [23].
 Assume that a maximal independent set is already constructed by a cluster algorithm.